durdevic/react-native-double-click/README.md

-# react-native-double-click
+# react-native-single-double-click

-A Component Wrapper for Double Click/Tap, made for React Native, works on both Android and iOS.
+A Component Wrapper for Single and Double Click/Tap, made for React Native, works on both Android and iOS.

 ## Installation
 * `npm install --save react-native-double-click`